You found our list of diversity and inclusion books.

 Some good diversity and inclusion books include The Loudest Duck by Laura A. Liswood, How to Be an Inclusive Leader by Jennifer Brown, We Can’t Talk about That at Work! by Mary-Frances Winters, and Inclusify by Stefanie K. Johnson.

-Reading expands your worldview and can help you understand different perspectives.
+Reading books on diversity, equity and inclusion expands your worldview and can help you understand different perspectives.
 While conversations about diversity often lead to emotional responses, books give you time to process and re-read before responding, offering a lower-stakes starting point.
 Reading books on diversity, equity, and inclusion for the workplace can make you a better coworker, collaborator, advocate, and ally for underrepresented colleagues.

 Share this article: